Moodstocks/redisk/README.md

 You can use it with or without the server-stack, i.e in an embedded fashion by taking benefit of the `rk_tcdb_t` C programmatic API.

+The backend layer has been inspired from another similar project called [lycadb](https://github.com/nicolasff/lycadb) by [yowgi](twitter.com/yowgi).

 ## Install

 You will need to install/clone dependencies first: